Data Law Navigator | Poland

 - The Cybersecurity System Act provides for the obligation to create a Single Point of Contact ensuring cooperation between Polish authorities responsible for cybersecurity and relevant authorities in other EU member states.

-- The Cybersecurity System Act also provides for the obligation of the Council of Ministers to adopt a Cybersecurity Strategy for Poland – a document setting out strategic goals and appropriate political and regulatory measures aiming at achieving and maintaining high level of cybersecurity.
-The document in question has to be adopted by 31 October 2019.
+- The Cybersecurity System Act also provides for the obligation of the Council of Ministers to adopt a Cybersecurity Strategy for Poland – a document setting out strategic goals and appropriate political and regulatory measures aiming at achieving and maintaining a high level of cybersecurity.

 - The Cybersecurity System Act also provides for the obligation to appoint a Government Plenipotentiary for Cybersecurity (responsible for the coordination and implementation of the government’s policy regarding cybersecurity).
-The Plenipotentiary has to be appointed by 28 November 2018.
+The Plenipotentiary was appointed on 7 December 2018.

 - The Cybersecurity System Act establishes a College for Cybersecurity – an advisory body in matters relating to cybersecurity.

-- It is also worth mention about the National Framework for Cybersecurity Policy of Poland for 2017-2022 (“National Framework”).
+- It is also worth mentioning the National Framework for Cybersecurity Policy of Poland for 2017-2022 (“National Framework”).

-Main aim of National Framework: Ensuring a high level of security for the public and private sectors and citizens in the scope of provision or use of key services and digital services.
+The main aim of the National Framework: Ensuring a high level of security for the public and private sectors and citizens in the scope of the provision or use of key services and digital services.